WaGi-Coding/TakiRandomSpawnForMordhau/README.md

 ## Thats it!

-PS: When you plan to share your map, share the blueprints together with your map.
+PS: When you plan to share your map, share the blueprints together inside your map folder.
 So after importing it while editor is closed, you create a folder called like you will save/share it then in UE Content Browser.
 Like `Content\Mordhau\Maps\MySickMap`.
 YOU STILL LEAVE THE LEVEL ITSELF IN CONTENT ROOT!
 Move the 2 Blueprints from `Content\Mordhau\Maps\TakiUtility\...` into your new created `Content\Mordhau\Maps\MySickMap` folder.
 For sure after cooking you also need the cooked Blueprints in your game-maps-folder `\steamapps\common\Mordhau\Mordhau\Content\Mordhau\Maps\MySickMap`.
 You can keep the normal original structure, but when more people do this, they will maybe override it with a newer/older version which cause problems.
 So i prefer to move the scripts AFTER IMPORTING to prevent this.

 REMEMBER: You need the cooked blueprints in same location as in your editor on your client then!